heber-silva/CKA-Obsidian-Vault/Networking/EndpointSlice.md

 FEATURE STATE: `Kubernetes v1.21 [stable]`

 Kubernetes' _EndpointSlice_ API provides a way to track network endpoints within a Kubernetes cluster.
-EndpointSlices offer a more scalable and extensible alternative to [Endpoints](https://kubernetes.io/docs/concepts/services-networking/service/#endpoints).
+EndpointSlices offer a more scalable and extensible alternative to [](https://kubernetes.io/docs/concepts/services-networking/service/#endpoints).

 ## EndpointSlice API[](https://kubernetes.io/docs/concepts/services-networking/endpoint-slices/#endpointslice-resource)

 In Kubernetes, an EndpointSlice contains references to a set of network endpoints.
 The control plane automatically creates EndpointSlices for any Kubernetes Service that has a [selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) specified.
 These EndpointSlices include references to all the Pods that match the Service selector.
 EndpointSlices group network endpoints together by unique combinations of protocol, port number, and Service name.
-The name of a EndpointSlice object must be a valid [DNS subdomain name](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).
+The name of a EndpointSlice object must be a valid [](https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#dns-subdomain-names).

 As an example, here's a sample EndpointSlice object, that's owned by the `example` Kubernetes Service.